Our Instructional Design

 Daily lessons in the Reading Edge 2nd Edition use a cycle of effective instruction.
 All parts of the cycle may be present during the course of one day’s lesson, or the cycle may be developed over the course of several days.

 During the first portion of each lesson, teachers prepare students for learning.
 Through questioning and modeling, they lead students through the new content they need to complete the rest of the day’s activities, whether reading a novel, conducting research, or working on a team product.
 Background videos are used to introduce new books.

 During this part of the lesson, students take control of their learning, working as partners or teams while teachers circulate through the room checking with individuals or small groups of learners to monitor comprehension and to clarify misunderstandings.
 This is a teacher’s chance to meet with students one-to-one for targeted instruction.

 This takes place both formally and informally across the weekly cycle of instruction.
-Formal assessments take place at the end of each cycle.
-Informal assessments occur on a daily basis as teachers circulate around the classroom, through the daily products that students or teams complete, and during the wrap-up discussions at the end of a class period.
+Formal assessments occur at the end of each cycle.
+Informal assessments happen on a daily basis as teachers circulate around the classroom, through the daily products that students or teams complete, and during the wrap-up discussions at the end of a class period.

-The cooperative-learning routines and other basic classroom-management strategies used by the SFAF are critical elements of a successful school experience.
-Research based and classroom tested, they form the foundation of the basic daily lesson structure used by SFAF.
-They also translate easily into non-SFA classrooms, allowing for a schoolwide approach to cooperative learning even in schools that have elected to adopt only a single curriculum component.
+The cooperative-learning routines and other basic classroom-management strategies used in the Reading Edge 2 Edition are critical elements of a successful school experience.
+Research based and classroom tested, they form the foundation of the basic daily lesson structure.